Back to homepage

 A.K.A.
 1960-ies style guerilla homebrew 6 Hz - 2 MHz function generator

 with 4 transistors :)

-for future projects, and make a new function generator using only
+and make a new function generator using only transistors.

-found.
 They were of very solid build.
-Useful parts were kept for future
+Useful parts were kept for future builds.

 Transistors only?
 Why?

-generators.
-Transistor-only design might seem strange at this day and
+Transistor-only design might seem strange at this day and age.

-get their datasheets) during times of war.
-Transistors were easily
+from boards (and get their datasheets) during times of war.

 BC108 will work just as well as 2N2222 in a LF amplifier for instance -